 When economies are interconnected through trade and commerce, then economic globalization increases.
 There are currently very few national economies that operate in isolation with no dependency on the outside world.
 Therefore, economic globalization is generally higher than the other types of globalization.

-Did you know?
 Transnational corporations control more than two-thirds of the world economy.
 Their grip over national economies is higher than the national governments of countries in which they operate.
 These organizations' substance becomes critical for the job market, employment, and economic success of many countries.

-Fun Facts About Globalization
+Fun Facts about Globalization

 The first multilateral global trade agreement was called the General Agreement on Tariffs and Trade (GATT), which was signed in 1948.
 In 1995, it was replaced by a more structured World Trade Organization.
 Essentially, the function of WTO is to set a treaty that restricts countries from imposing high import tariffs for globally competing products, thus allowing the growth of economic globalization.